AgnieszkaRosner/be_healty_hackaton_proposal/README.md

 - get phone or any mobile internet accespoint with you, do not count in good internet connection on hackathon.
 - get hydrated.
 - get somthing that will help you rest, f. e. sleeping bag,
+- DO NOT blurt out our idea to other participants!

 ### SCRUM MASTER BEFORE, IN MOMENT and AFTER JOB: